 Tendons are the tough but flexible bands of tissue that connect muscle to bones.
 You have about 4,000 tendons throughout your body.
 Tendons make it possible for you to bend your knee, rotate your shoulder, and grasp with your hand.

-Tendinitis is of a tendon.
+Tendinitis is Heat, swelling, and redness caused by the body’s protective response to injury or infection. of a tendon.
 (When you see “itis” at the end of a medical word, it means inflammation.)
 In tendinitis, the tendon gets inflamed and can rub against bone, making movement painful.

 Tendinitis is usually caused by repeated motion, stress, or injury to certain muscles or joints.
 A sports or job-related injury is a common way to get tendinitis, but the condition can happen to anyone.
 Your risk for tendinitis also increases with age.
-“Tendons lose health as we get older and become less able to handle the load,” says Dr. Evan Flatow, an at Mount Sinai Roosevelt Hospital in New York.
+“Tendons lose health as we get older and become less able to handle the load,” says Dr. Evan Flatow, an A specialist who treats injuries and disorders of the skeleton, including of the muscles and tendons.
+Also called an orthopedic surgeon. at Mount Sinai Roosevelt Hospital in New York.

 Any activity that requires repetitive wrist turning or hand gripping, jumping or bending, pulling, pushing, or lifting can irritate the tendons.
 Some of the most common places to get the condition are in the shoulders, elbows, hands, wrists, knees, and ankles.
 Gardeners, carpenters, musicians, and other people whose work regularly places stress around the same tendons are at increased risk for developing tendinitis.

 If treated early, tendinitis is usually a short-term condition.
 But it can come back if the tendon is aggravated over and over again.
 If tendinitis keeps affecting the same area over time, the tendon can weaken and tear or break.